DawyD/bm3d-gpu/README.md

 1. Download the code package and extract it.
 Go to that directory.

-2. Compile the source code (on Unix/Linux).
-Run
+2. Create build directory, create the makefiles using cmake and compile the application Run

+    mkdir build
+    cd build
+    cmake ..
     make

 3. Run CUDA-accelerated BM3D image denoising application